andrevidela/Research-report/Thesis/Literature review.md

 ## Linear Haskell 2017

 Haskell already benefits from a plethora of big and small extensions, they are so prevalent that they became a meme in the community: every file must begin with a page of language extension declarations.
 Linear Haskell is notable in that it extends the type system to allow linear functions to be defined.
 It introduces the linear arrow `-o` which declares a function to be linear.
-Since Haskell is lazy that means "if called exactly once, then its argument is consumed exactly once".
+Because of Haskell's laziness, linearity doesn't mean "will be used exactly once" but rather "_if_ it is used, then it will be used exactly once".

-This drastic change in the language was motivated by a concern for safe APIs, typically when dealing with unsafe or low-level code.
+This addition to the language was motivated by a concern for safe APIs, typically when dealing with unsafe or low-level code.
 Linear types allow to expose an API that cannot be misused while keeping the same level of expressivity and being completely backwards compatible.
-In addition, Linear Haskell features linear parametricity, the ability to abstract over linearity annotation.
-This last feature is was allows all existing APIs to be backwards compatible with linearity annotations.
-Idris2 does not allow to abstract over multiplicities, in that regard it would be interesting to see if we can still achieve a backward compatible API in idris that is both compatible with linear and traditional programs.
+This backward compatibility is in part allowed thanks to parametric linearity, the ability to abstract over linearity annotations.

-## Granule, Orchard et al. 2018
+## Cutting edge linear types

  Granule is a language that features _quantitative reasoning via graded modal types_.
 They even have indexed types to boot!
 This effort is the result of years of research in the domain of effect, co-effect, resource-aware calculus and co-monadic computation.
 Granule itself makes heavy use of _graded monads_ (Katsuma, Orchard et al. 2016) which allow to precisely annotate co-effects in the type system.
 This enables the program to model _resource management_ at the type-level.
 What's more, graded monads provide an algebraic structure to _combine and compose_ those co-effects.
 This way, linearity can not only be modelled but also _mixed-in_ with other interpretations of resources.
 While this multiplies the opportunities in resource tracking, this approach hasn't received the treatment it deserves with regards to performance and tracking runtime complexity.